ptmcg/logmerger/README.md

-# log_merger
+# logmerger

-log_merger is a TUI for viewing a merged display of multiple log files, merged by timestamp.
+`logmerger` is a TUI for viewing a merged display of multiple log files, merged by timestamp.

 Given these two log files: